isomerpages/moe-stmargaretsec/_admissions/2023 Direct School Admission/2023 Direct School Admission Exercise (DSA Sec).md

 **1.**&nbsp;&nbsp; **What talents are the school looking for?**

-St. Margaret’s School (Secondary) welcomes girls who are talented in the Aesthetics and Sports listed in the DSA-Sec talent areas offered by St. Margaret’s School (Secondary)
+St. Margaret’s School (Secondary) welcomes girls who are talented in the Aesthetics and Sports listed in the [DSA-Sec talent areas offered by St. Margaret's School (Secondary)](/admission/2022-direct-school-admission-exercise-dsa-sec/)

 **2.**&nbsp;&nbsp; **What are the selection criteria?**